 We see that God's favor upon Ezra led to a blessing for the other servants of God.
 They were all given permission to return to Jerusalem and he was given the job of seeing if those who had returned before were keeping the Law.
 This same type of thing happened with the apostles as many were blessed because of the favor of God upon their lives.
 It happens today as well when Christians are walking in the will of God for their lives.

-Moreover, you are to take with you the silver and the gold that the king and his advisers have freely given to the God of Israel, whose dwelling is in Jerusalem, together with all the silver and gold you may obtain from the province of Babylon, as well as the freewill offerings of the people and priests for the temple of their God in Jerusalem.
+You are also to bring with you the silver and gold which the king and his counselors have voluntarily offered to the God of Isra'el, whose dwelling is in Yerushalayim; together with all the silver and gold you receive throughout the province of Bavel and the voluntary offerings of the people and the cohanim that have been offered willingly for the house of their God in Yerushalayim.

 The king not only gave Ezra the authority to go and to take the people with him but also to raise money.
 The king contributed his own treasure to the offering although he only acknowledged God as the God of Israel.

-With this money be sure to buy bulls, rams and male lambs, together with their grain offerings and drink offerings, and sacrifice them on the altar of the temple of your God in Jerusalem.
+"You are to spend this money carefully on young bulls, rams, and lambs, with their grain offerings and drink offerings; and offer them on the altar of the house of your God in Yerushalayim.

 He told Ezra to use his money to buy the things required for the offerings in the temple.
 He hoped to gain the favor of God because of his treatment of God's people and he was right in principle because God does bless those who bless His people.

-You and your brother Jews may then do whatever seems best with the rest of the silver and gold, in accordance with the will of your God.
-Deliver to the God of Jerusalem all the articles entrusted to you for worship in the temple of your God.
-And anything else needed for the temple of your God that you may have occasion to supply, you may provide from the royal treasury.
+Whatever seems good to you and your kinsmen to do with the rest of the silver and gold, do it according to the will of your God.
+"The articles given to you for the service of the house of your God, deliver to the God of Yerushalayim.
+"Whatever else may be needed for the house of your God that you have to supply, you may supply from the royal treasury.

 The king was very generous and pledged all the royal funds necessary to purchase things used for worship in the temple.
 He repeatedly identified God as "your God" and so we know that this was not done by the king as an act of worship.